Hashpa’ah: Training Program for Jewish Spiritual Directors

 Is The AOP Hashpa'ah Program only open to ordained Jewish clergy or students?

-Until this past cohort, while fully affirming that therapists, chaplains, and laypeople may be gifted in the arena of spiritual counseling, our policy had stressed limiting enrollment to Jewish clergy as we felt that this insured a high level of Jewish learning, permitting more advanced text study as well as a commonality of interests and needs.
+When our training program first began, our policy had stressed limiting enrollment to Jewish clergy as we felt that this insured a high level of Jewish learning, permitting more advanced text study as well as a commonality of interests and needs.
 However, beginning with cohort 4, we began to accept a limited enrollment of non-clergy students whose applications and interviews reveal to us that they have a strong Jewish background and show exceptional promise for this work.
-Therefore we now accept applications from prospective students who are not clergy or students in a clergy track.
+We fully affirm that therapists, chaplains, and others may be gifted in the arena of spiritual counseling and accept applications from prospective students who are not clergy or students in a clergy track.
+A variety of pastoral and Jewish practice and spirituality courses are part of the training program for those who are not ordained clergy, clergy students who have not yet taken certain courses and non-clergy as per the information listed on the Hashpa’ah homepage and in dialogue with the Director.

 Why is HASHPA’AH a three-year program?

-Why does The AOP Hashpa'ah Program give 'smicha' — ordination as mashpia — as well as Certification as Spiritual Director?
+Why does The AOP Hashpa'ah Program give 'smicha' — ordination as mashpia — as well as a Certificate of Completion as Spiritual Director?

-Every student who sucessfully completes this 3-year training receives Certification as a Jewish Spiritual Director.
+Every student who successfully completes this 3-year training receives a Certificate of Completion as a Jewish Spiritual Director.
 Ordained clergy may also be eligible to receive a further smicha, when they complete their primary smicha program as an extension of their existing smicha, adding an ordination as a Mashpia Ruchani/Mashpi’ah Ruchanit.
+“Certification” is not given as Spiritual Directors International does not offer certification oversight per se, though ongoing supervision and continuing to meet with a Mashpia/h is a requirement for anyone to offer hashpa’ah.